evryn/laravel-toman/docs/quickstart.md

     ->amount(2000)  // Set amount to pay
     ->request();

-// Save transaction id for verification purpose
+// Save transaction ID and amount for verification purpose
 $transactionId = $requestedPayment->getTransactionId();

 // Redirect user to payment page in your controller method